DPI Logo DISCOVERY PARTNERS INSTITUTE

-Illinois has established a monitoring network to track COVID-19 by measuring the amount of SARS-CoV-2 RNA in wastewater.
+Illinois has established a monitoring network to track COVID-19 and other illnesses by measuring the amount of viral RNA in wastewater for several pathogens of public health importance.
 The initiative is a collaboration between the Illinois Department of Public Health (IDPH) and the University of Illinois System’s Discovery Partners Institute (DPI).
-Additional partners include the University of Illinois-Chicago, Northwestern University and Argonne National Laboratory.
-DPI has contracted with GT Molecular to manage sample collection logistics.
-The program aims to deliver actionable information to public health decision makers to identify trends in COVID-19 infection levels and SARS-CoV-2 variants of concern.
+Additional partners include the University of Illinois Chicago, Northwestern University and Argonne National Laboratory.
+The program aims to deliver actionable information to public health decision makers to identify trends in COVID-19, influenza, and respiratory syncytial virus (RSV) infection levels and SARS-CoV-2 variants of concern.
 It also supports IDPH efforts related to pandemic preparedness.
 This system is complementary to wastewater surveillance that DPI and its partners conduct for the Chicago Department of Public Health.

-People infected with COVID-19 may be contagious before symptoms appear and/or an individual obtains a clinical diagnostic test, which means the virus could be present and moving undetected through the community.
+People infected with influenza, RSV, or COVID-19 may be contagious before symptoms appear and/or an individual obtains a clinical diagnostic test, which means the virus could be present and moving undetected through the community.
 Genetic material from the SARS-CoV-2 virus that causes COVID-19 is excreted in the feces and urine of infected people even if they have no symptoms.
-Wastewater treatment systems collect this sewage throughout the state, providing an efficient and anonymous way to monitor for the presence of COVID-19 in the community.
+More research is needed to understand the exact nature of how people shed influenza and RSV viral particles in the wastewater.
+Wastewater treatment systems collect this sewage throughout the state, providing an efficient and anonymous way to monitor for the presence of respiratory viruses in the community.

-It is anticipated that wastewater monitoring will become more important with the increased prevalence of at-home testing, the results of which are often not shared with public health agencies.
+Wastewater monitoring has become more important with the increased use of at-home testing, the results of which are often not shared with public health agencies.
 It also provides important data during a downturn in the pandemic when clinical testing may become less frequent.

 Please reach out to iwss-admin@uillinois.edu with any questions you may have.